kubeshark/docs/src/pages/en/querying.md

 ### Selectors

-Selectors in BFL are JSONPath(s) that refer to the path in a JSON document.
-In Basenine, every record is a JSON document.
+Selectors in KFL are JSONPath(s) that refer to the path in a JSON document.
+In KFL, every record is a JSON document.
 Any selector that does not match a path is evaluated to `false`.

 Following are some selector examples: